-For farmer Luke Hasell, it’s all about the 100% organic grass-fed beef and lamb.
+For farmer Luke Hasell, it’s all about the 100% organic pasture-fed beef and lamb.
 Having taken over the family farm in 2004 and continuing a legacy of 100 years of farming in the area, Luke decided to take the bull by the horns and go organic in 2007.
 He believes feeding his native breed cows only on grass and forage crops for their entire life is key for the best quality meat that’s tastier and healthier to eat.
-Our roving reporter Nigel chewed the cud with Luke at his farm in the Chew Valley in North Somerset to get to grips with the benefits of 100% grass-fed meat and meet the stars of the show - Luke’s ‘gentle giant’ South Devon cattle.
+Our roving reporter Nigel chewed the cud with Luke at his farm in the Chew Valley in North Somerset to get to grips with the benefits of 100% pasture-fed meat and meet the stars of the show - Luke’s ‘gentle giant’ South Devon cattle.

 Luke having a great time on his farm in Somerset.